-TeSóAria vineyard’s tasting room located in North Portland is serving up vegan-deliciousness every Thursday night with their tapas menu.
+TeSóAria Winery has an urban tasting room in North Portland and is serving up vegan-deliciousness every Thursday night with their tapas menu.

 When I told Rick that I was taking him to a vegan dinner, he wasn’t thrilled.
 But it helped that wine was involved.